 Co-Owner and Funeral Director

 Sarah Mardis, daughter of David and Teresa Mardis, graduated from Caldwell High School in 2007 and Kansas City Kansas Community College in May 2009, majoring in Mortuary Science.
-Sarah received her master Funeral Directors License in December of 2010 and now works for Prairie Rose Funeral Home in Harper.
-When available, she also fills in here in Caldwell.
+Sarah received her master Funeral Directors License in December of 2010.
+Sarah works for Schaeffer Mortuary.

 Funeral Home Assistant